EasyGallery/Demo/README.md

 #Demo for EasyGallery

-This project aims at demonstrating the basic usage of [EasyGallery](https://github.com/piotrberlowski/EasyGallery).
+This project aims at demonstrating the basic usage of [EasyGallery Backend](https://github.com/EasyGallery/Backend) and [Frontend](https://github.com/EasyGallery/FlexFrame).

 ##Steps to set up